Communal dancefloor energy at one of

 Will there be shuttle buses between Vilvoorde station and the festival?

 Yes, free electric shuttles will run continuously (at least every 15-30 minutes) between the Vilvoorde station and the festival site from Friday to Monday.
-These are the times of the last shuttles from Paradise City to Vilvoorde Station:
+These are operating hours of the shuttles from Paradise City to Vilvoorde Station:

 Which buses from De Lijn can I take?

-The following buses run from and to Perk:
+The following buses run from and to Perk (station: Kerk Perk):

 Where can I park?
 And do I need a parking ticket?

 Several parking areas will be available.
-Before entering Perk, you will have to access a protected parking area on your right-hand side - just follow the parking signs.
+Before entering Perk, you will need to access a protected parking area on your right-hand side; simply follow the parking signs.
 The parking entrance is situated at the junction of the Tervuursesteenweg and Kampenhoutsesteenweg in Perk.

 Alternatively, parking is available at Vilvoorde station for €6.
 From there, you can take the free shuttle bus to the festival.